• Download a trial

 What Is Identity Governance?

-Identity governance ensures that access decisions are appropriate, accountable, and reviewable over time.
+IGA ensures that access decisions are appropriate, accountable, and reviewable over time.
 It helps organizations reduce access risk, meet audit requirements, and maintain control as identities, roles, and systems change.

 Why Identity Governance Breaks Down